Home Compare ADBE vs ADP

 Adobe vs Automatic Data Processing: Which Stock Looks Stronger in 2026?

-Automatic Data Processing leads structurally, with stability as the clearest single gap between the two profiles.
+The structural profiles are close, with Automatic Data Processing carrying a narrow edge on stability.
 Adobe still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.